Azure/bicep-types-az/generated/network/microsoft.network/2018-01-01/types.md

 * **secondaryAzurePort**: string: The secondary port.
 * **secondaryPeerAddressPrefix**: string: The secondary address prefix.
 * **sharedKey**: string: The shared key.
 * **state**: 'Disabled' | 'Enabled': The state of peering.
-Possible values are: 'Disabled' and 'Enabled'.
+Possible values are: 'Disabled' and 'Enabled'
 * **stats**: [ExpressRouteCircuitStats](#expressroutecircuitstats): Contains stats associated with the peering.
 * **vlanId**: int: The VLAN ID.